Category: Foodie Find

 Our first oooo-ahhh view was the Canyon Lake.
 The sky was overcast so it was hard to see, but the water is a deep blue.

 This drive shadows an ancient Apache Indian footpath and has quite a few narrow switchbacks.
 The dirt road should really have been a one way, but it wasn’t.
 We would have to find a wide-ish spot and pull over to let a car pass and if heights bother you, this might not be the road for you.
+There are also several one lane bridges.

-But, the views…were…stunning.
+But, the views…were…stunning!
 In the photo above you can see the Painted Cliffs of the Mazatzal Mountains next to the Apache Lake.
 Guys, I really wish y’all could see this in person.
-Pictures just don’t do it justice.
+Pictures don’t do it justice.
 Someone needs to come out with a way to easily and cheaply add 3D photos to blog posts.

 Seriously, that should be a thing.

 We also got to see the Theodore Roosevelt Dam which was the world’s largest masonry dam back when it was built in 1911.
 280 feet high and 723 feet long, the Theodore Roosevelt Dam is impressive.
+On the other side of the dam is the 23 mile long Theodore Roosevelt Lake where the original town of Roosevelt is now laying underwater.

 This is actually where the Apache Trail Drive ends and where the paved road picks back up, but we went on to the Tonto National Monument which was only five more miles down the road.